nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

   * I decided to attach a `JSON serializer` and `JSON deserializer` to the estimator.
 (I tried using the Identity serializer for image data in my last course project.)

     * Input data needs to be encoded probably before sending to the endpoint.
       *P.S.
-JSON dumps and loads are probably unnecessary, but I'll test it out and update the code accordingly.*
+The following code works, but JSON dumps and loads are probably unnecessary since the JSON serializer is already attached.
+I'll test it out and update the code accordingly.*
       ```python
       with open(local_object, "rb") as f:
         payload = json.dumps(